More and more people are switching to a plant-based protein diet and you might be one of them. But are you eating the right food?

 More than two-thirds of adults and nearly one-third of children and youth are overweight or obese.

 The good news is that humans have the best diet.

 You might guess it’s paleo, vegan, or the famous Mediterranean diet.

 The best diet for humans is the human diet.

 The more closely a species adhere to their natural evolved diet, the healthier that species will be.— Eric Edmeades, trainer of Mindvalley’s WILDFIT Quest

 This may sound confusing but get this.

-Eric Edmeades, the author of Mindvalley’s WildFit program said, “Every organism on Earth has a diet.
-And humans have one.”
+Eric Edmeades, creator of WILDFIT®, says, “Every organism on Earth has a diet.
+And humans have one.

-And high-quality plant-based protein foods are just a tiny part of the human diet.
+High-quality plant-based protein foods are just one part of the human diet.